mickyaero/High-Performance-Computing/README.md

 # High-Performance-Computing
-Using GPU, OpenMP and MPI to parallelize codes
+Using Cuda, OpenMP and MPI to parallelize codes

 The hw3.cu file parallelizes the matrix matrix multiplication using NVIDIA CUDA